alsora/learning_cpp/README.md

 We want to create and run a container with ubuntu 20.04 in it.
 In particular, we want to run an interactive bash session, as if we were working on an ubuntu 20.04 OS.
 From there, we will use g++ to compile and run our program.

-First, we download the Docker image of ubuntu 20.04
+First, we download the docker image of ubuntu 20.04
 ```bash
 $ docker pull ubuntu:20.04
 ```